Rugby Culture & Values

 Individuals with disabilities have an equal opportunity to participate in youth rugby in Southern California and SCYR and its member clubs and teams will strive to make reasonable modifications to policies, practices and procedures when such modifications are necessary to enable otherwise eligible individuals with disabilities to participate.

-Youth rugby players who, because of a disability, need a reasonable modification to SCYR’s rules, policies or practices to participate fully and equally in SCYR-sanctioned competition should describe in an email message to email@example.com the modification needed and how the modification would avoid discrimination, including how the modification will address the rugby player’s disability.
+Youth rugby players who, because of a disability, need a reasonable modification to SCYR’s rules, policies or practices to participate fully and equally in SCYR-sanctioned competition should describe in an email message to email@example.com, the modification needed and how the modification would avoid discrimination, including how the modification will address the rugby player’s disability.
 Such requests should be submitted at least two weeks prior to the start of competition.

 Upon receipt of a request for modification, SCYR will conduct an individualized inquiry that includes consideration of the athlete’s specific circumstances and the purpose of the rule or policy at issue, to decide whether to allow the modification.
 SCYR will endeavor to allow the modification unless the modification is unreasonable or would fundamentally alter an essential aspect of SCYR’s program or compromise the safety of any athletes potentially affected by the modification.
-SCYR will endeavor to provide written notice of their decision within five (5) business days of receipt of the modification request.

 SCYR is proud to serve a diverse membership of players, coaches, officials and fans and is committed to creating and promoting a culture of inclusion and mutual respect, regardless of race, color, creed, national origin, religious beliefs, sex, age, gender identity, disability or sexual orientation.